Edimentals: The Art of Edible Ornamentals. A One-Day Course Culminating with an Evening Meal at Local Inn. | 8th October 2026.

 Buying this as a gift?
 Let us know on the registration form at checkout and we can create a gift package for you, either emailed or posted to you directly.

-Includes: Tuition, all materials, daytime refreshments, a seated lunch, tasting sessions, hands-on planting, and a take-home planting guide, edimentals in container, meal at the Inn.
+Includes: Tuition, all materials, daytime refreshments, a seated lunch, tasting sessions, hands-on planting, and a take-home planting guide, edimentals in a container, evening meal at The Holcombe restaurant

 This one-day workshop is intentionally kept to a small group size to maintain a calm, hands-on learning environment, followed by an intimate supper to round off the day.